MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Installation
 ============

-The image Renderer module is part of the MicroUI module and Display module.
+The Image Renderer module is part of the MicroUI module and Display module.
 Install them to be able to use some images.

 Use
 ===